 The same goes for self-publishing – give it your best shot and create something original and inventive.
 Don’t settle for getting the office junior to copy and paste some trash.
 Put some real effort into it, and you will be handsomely rewarded.

 When I started providing eCommerce website builder reviews, it came naturally because it was already an area of my expertise and it showed in my writing.

 Those who you want as customers want to see that you can walk the walk and talk the talk.
 If you do that they will buy from you, it’s that simple.

 People want real life stories and characters.
 When you combine what you know or more succinctly what you are passionate about, it pushes buttons.
 It turns people on to what you have to say.

 Next time you think about asking your website promotion company for “another 500 words to cover XYZ keyword” consider how your customers will view the piece.

 It's Time To Bite The Bullet And Get Started.

-"Blogging" seems such an easy way to add value to your website, just make a new blog post every three or four days, and you are all set.
-Let the traffic roll in.
+"Blogging" seems such an easy way to add value to your website, make a new blog post every three or four days, and you are all set.

 But there's a stumbling block.
 You've read that "content marketing" is a "free" way to attract more traffic via natural search but who is going to write the content?
 If it's not you then who else?